microchip-pic-avr-examples/pic18f56q71-full-memory-card-mplab-mcc/README.md

 When a memory card is inserted, a switch in the socket pulls a detection line low.
 The microcontroller debounces this signal, then sets a flag to initialize the memory card outside of the interrupt handler.
 When inserted, the card may fail to initialize due to powering on delays, but the program will retry multiple times before erroring out.

 Communication with the memory card is via Serial Peripheral Interface (SPI).
 A series of commands are sent to the card to configure and prepare it for file read/write.
 For commands, the clock frequency is 400 kHz.
-During memory read/write, the clock frequency is increased up to a maximum of 10.6 MHz, depending on the memory card's indicated maximum.
+During memory read/write, the clock frequency is increased to 8 MHz, depending on the memory card's indicated maximum.
 Reads and writes have a time-out to prevent an infinite waiting loop, in the event of a faulty memory card.

 Pressing **SW0** will cause the microcontroller to unmount the memory card, allowing it to be safely removed.
 This is necessary in this example due to the regular writes to the memory card.
 However, the lightweight example does not run write continuously, and thus does not have this restriction.